JORKLAN/WORLD-SOCCER-CHAMPS-DATAPACK-ITALY/README.md

 ## About
-the data pack will modify the logo of the serie a and the name (valtelina a) and it will remove the serie a player and it will put valtelina teams.
+the data pack will modify the logo of the serie a and the name (valtelina a) and it will remove the serie a player and it will put valtelina teams. and add players of valtelina

 ![Demo GIF](images/demo.gif)